watty62/SOD/FE.md

 __St Andrews University__ has [some guidance](https://www.st-andrews.ac.uk/research/digitalresearch/researchdata/publisharchiveandpreserve/howtopublishdata/) on how to publish research data openly, but no sign of any data published about the operation of the University iteself.

 __Stirling University__, in a similar way to Abertay and QMU, a [page](https://www.stir.ac.uk/about/professional-services/student-academic-and-corporate-services/policy-and-planning/legal-compliance/publicationscheme/8-19-open-data/) on open data as part of its Publication Scheme.
-It lists some seven platforms on which researchers have published data.
+It lists some seven assorted external platforms on which researchers have published data.
 It also point to [HESA](https://www.hesa.ac.uk/), [UniStats](https://unistats.ac.uk/), and [SFC](http://www.sfc.ac.uk/publications-statistics/statistics/statistics.aspx) for statistical data on students.

-On searching for the __University Of West of Scotland__'s open data, I was reminded of the Crighton Institute's Regional Observatory which was announced to loud [fanfares](https://www.gla.ac.uk/news/archiveofnews/2013/march/headline_269859_en.html) in 2013 and appears to have quietly been shut down in 2017.
-Two of the team involved say in their Linked In profiles that they left at the end of the project.
-Even the domain name to which articles point is now up for grabs. *How much was spent on the project, where is the data that it amassed preserved and where is the knowledge and learning arising from the project published for posterity?*
+On searching for the __University Of West of Scotland__'s open data, I could find none.

-What jumps out from this is _where is the data about the day to day operation of each institution?_
+What jumps out from this is _where is the data about the day to day operation of each institution?

 ### Further Education colleges in Scotland
 There are listed below twenty FE colleges in Scotland.
 I have found no open data for any of them.